SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Palace of Fine Arts was one of the first free San Francisco attractions I visited.
 This SF sight was originally built for the Panama Pacific Exposition in 1915.

 It's gorgeous all the way around.
-The details are hard to miss, and you will love its gorgeous dome.
+The details are hard to miss, and you will love the gorgeous dome over its open rotunda.
+The reflections of its columns on the surrounding lagoon are another one of those iconic postcard scenes.

 Stop by for a walk around the building and its beautiful gardens.
-You will also find a free walking tour here offered by SF City Guides, which is part of the SF Public Library.
+You will also find a free walking tour here offered by SF City Guides, which is a program offered by the SF Public Library.

 >> Tips to visit the Palace of Fine Arts including history & pictures